Friday, July 1, 2016

 Let us consider an example of a car that traveled 300 miles in 3 hours.
 Here, miles and hours are different units.
 This way of comparing two different units expressed as a single ratio is termed as 'Rate'.

 A unit rate is a way of comparing two different quantities where one of the quantities is expressed as one unit.
-In other words, it describes how much of one thing corresponds to one unit of another thing.
+In other words, it tells you how many units of the first quantity match exactly one unit of the second.
 We write this as a ratio with a denominator of one.
-Using the above example of a car that traveled 300 miles in 3 hours we would would says the unit rate is 100 miles per hour.
+Using the above example of a car that traveled 300 miles in 3 hours we would says the unit rate is 100 miles per hour.

 Some examples of rates include